Marchienne-au-Pont: History

 To outline the history of the locality of Marchienne-au-Pont, we must go back to the 9th century, to the death of Charlemagne.
 His Empire is divided into three parts: Francia, Germania, and between the two, a long territory called the Kingdom of Lothair.
 This turned out to be a large part of present-day Belgium and Burgundy.
 On November 15, 889, Arnold of Carinthia, King of Germany, in order to secure political support in Lotharingia, gave the Abbey of Lobbes and its 17 villages to Francon, Abbot of Lobbes and then Bishop of Liège.

 In 980, Prince-Bishop Notger acquired the powers of the count and transformed the domain into a political enclave of Liège with, as a stronghold, Thuin and its ramparts.
 Under the protection of the prince-bishops Marchienne develops and prospers.

 Yvonne Viesley

 On October 12, 1918, Yvonne Viesley, age 10, was shot by a German soldier after she tried to pass a piece of bread to French prisoners through the bars of a gate.
 French president Poincaré gave her a posthumous medal of honor on September 11, 1919.
 A monument has been built where she fell.

+The church Our Lady of Mercy (Notre Dame de Miséricorde)

+The parish church of Marchiennes-au-Pont, Notre Dame de Miséricorde, has been part of the landscape since its construction began in 1512.
+The original church was small and in a very poor state when the local authorities decided to demolish it and build a new church in the 19th century, despite strong opposition from the local congregation.
+Built between 1901 and 1904, the new neo-Gothic church using rough tooled ashlar stone and limestone rubble.
+The building is majestic, with a high front bell tower buttressed by two side chapels, can be seen from a great distance.
+The church is dedicated to Virgin Mary.

+Upon entering the church, the first thing one sees inside the porch are the beautiful tombstones, some of the few remains of the original late-medieval church.
+Inside, one is amazed by the high altar and its carved biblical scenes made from natural white marble as well as by the brass tabernacle and altar crown.